-As indicated, the derivative of the kinematics with respect to the joint angles q is called the analytical Jacobian matrix J(q) or Jacobian for short.
+As indicated, the derivative of the kinematics with respect to the joint angles q is called the (analytical) Jacobian J(q).

-Figure 3.2 depicts a simple model of a 2 Degrees of Freedom (DoF) manipulator.
-The robot has two rotational joints colored blue and red.
-If the blue joint at the robot base moves,
+Figure 3.2 depicts a simple model of a 2 degrees of freedom (DoF) manipulator.
+The robot has two rotational joints colored blue and red, respectively.
+If the blue joint at the robot

-Figure 3.2.: Jacobian matrix of a 2 DoF manipulator.
+Figure 3.2.: The Jacobian matrix of a 2 DoF manipulator.
 The blue and red arrow illustrate how the blue and red joint can move the end-effector locally.
-They are the columns of the Jacobian.
-The manipulability ellipsoid and its principle axes are depicted in grey. the whole robot arm rotates around the robot base.
+They are the columns of the Jacobian matrix.
+The manipulability ellipsoid and its principle axes are depicted in grey. base moves, the whole robot arm rotates around the robot base.
 The velocity and the direction are indicated by the blue arrow at the end-effector.
 Analogously, the red arrow symbolizes how the end-effector moves if the red joint turns.
-The dotted lines, which are perpendicular to the arrows, show the leverage of the joints.
+The dotted lines which are perpendicular to the arrows, show the leverage of the joints.
 Intuitively, with increased distance between the end-effector and the joint, the influence of a joint increases, and the final impact of a joint, illustrated by its color-coded arrow, increases as well.

-The arrows in Figure 3.2 visualize exactly the columns of the Jacobian at the depicted configuration, which provides us with a graphical interpretation of the Jacobian.
+The arrows in Figure 3.2 visualize exactly the columns of the Jacobian at the depicted configuration which provides us with a graphical interpretation of the Jacobian.
 The gray ellipse in the figure represents the manipulability ellipsoid.
-It shows where the end-effector can move if \dot{q} has unitary norm, i.e.,
+It shows where the end-effector can move if $\dot{q}$ has unitary norm, i.e.,